-This superb and so tasty vegetarian which you could also make into a vegan Thai curry is yet another dish that I never have enough of and I have come back to putting on dinner table more often aiming to stick to our 3 vegetarian dishes per week.
+This superb and so tasty vegetarian which you could also make into a vegan Thai curry is yet another dish that I never have enough of and I have come back to put it on the dinner table more often aiming to stick to our 3 vegetarian dishes per week.
 Success!

 We have decided to go down considerably on meat consumption whenever possible (of course exception when I roast a 3.2kg pork that we eat for two days meaning - 4 meals for 4 - in a row the other day) so this dish would make that perfect dinner where meat isn’t missed for a split of a second.
 Even my meatatarian hubby doesn’t mention or lift his eyebrows asking for meat when a dish like this plunges on the dinner table.
 It takes his breath away 😉

 And... this is some achievement I must say to keep him quiet and not mention that there is no meat on the dinner table- it is something, I promise you!

-Oh yes, I love meat but I could just about do 3 days a week without it; my husband though .... not sure, but he said this kind of food would take his brain away from needing any meat.
+Oh yes, I love meat but I could just about do 3 days a week without it; my husband thought.... not sure, but he said this kind of food would take his brain away from needing any meat.
 Ok, so I need to keep up the good work than putting more of this kinda food on the table.

 With kids, this was an easy one too and a true success indeed!

 It came as a spontaneous decision for the dinner tonight but it went down a treat.

-It does help when you have some ready bought frozen mixed grilled vegetables which I have to say that not only make my life easier but they do taste a treat indeed.
+It does help when you have some ready bought frozen mixed grilled vegetables which I have to say not only make my life easier but they do taste a treat indeed.
 Those are always present in my freezer and I could not do without them.
-I am so glad to have come across those....
+I am so glad to have come across those...

 Well done mummy!
 I was told - ain’t I lucky? 😉 Oh, yes I am!